 Luckily we’re on time in the end.
 Ronald and his wife, Monica, meet us at a swanky local restaurant and generously treat us to a sophisticated meal which happily includes his famous ‘engine oil’, pink champagne (oh, go on, just one more glass then).
 Ronald and I have a good chat about the Association of Illustrators, of which he is a patron, and Varoom magazine which he likes.

 He’s just celebrated his 90th birthday (this is in 2010) and has been pleasantly surprised by the interest generated in the UK (Two exhibitions, plus another in Germany, plus a fair amount of press).
 He thought we’d forgotten about him.
 As if.

-Back at the Searles’ multi level house in the village we are shown around and see a book lined room where Ronald stores many of his reference books and videos, back down in the in the living room we do our interview.
-He’s still taking on commissions, though there is not a lot of artwork around as he has bequeathed all his sketchbooks and artworks to the Wilhelm-Busch museum in Hanover, Germany.
+Back at the Searles’ multi level house in the village we are shown around and see a book lined room where Ronald stores many of his reference books and videos, back down in the living room we do our interview.
+Monica sits in with us, adding amusing asides.
+Ronald’s still taking on commissions, though there is not a lot of artwork around as he has bequeathed all his sketchbooks and artworks to the Wilhelm-Busch museum in Hanover, Germany.

-We all take the many staircases up to the roof, via several small terraces, and Monica reveals that they don’t come up here much anymore as it’s too strenuous.
+We all take the many staircases up to the roof, via several small terraces, and Monica reveals that they don’t come up here much anymore as it’s too strenuous at their age.
 She is a jewellery artist, and her studio is right at the top looking out over the hills.